RosaleeKnight/study-notes/toolbox.md

 ## Security Information and Event Management
 ### SolarWinds
 Network and host intrusion detection system, which performs real-time monitoring, responding, and reporting of security threats.
+### Splunk Enterprise
+Traffic analysis tool that can perform historical searches on network traffic logs to identify traces of threats in the past as well as current threats.

 ## Security Orchestrated, Automation and Response (SOAR)
-### Splunk
+### Splunk SOAR
-Traffic analysis tool that can perform historical searches on network traffic logs to identify traces of threats in the past as well as current threats.
+Connects to third-party sources using connectors called apps.
+Admins can configure apps and owners can manage them and sorts security events into containers which can be automated with playbooks.

 ## Intrusion Detection System
 ### OSSEC